Category Archives: Sips and Slurps

 • 2½ ounces fresh lemon juice

-Note: Here are at Bring It central, we’re pretty much done after Step 2.
+Note: Here are at Bring It central, we make and cool the syrup first, combine all ingredients (rose, vodka, syrup, lemon juice) in the container and are pretty much done.
 There is no blender involved.
-The cooled syrup goes right into the semi frozen Rosé or Prosecco and into the freezer.
 Extra points if you stir it and scrape it with a big spoon every few hours while it is freezing.

 Preparation